hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 Integration between the Key/Value store and sessions are the primary place where sessions are used.
-A session must be created prior to use, and is then refered to by it's ID.
+A session must be created prior to use, and is then referred to by it's ID.

 The Key/Value API is extended to support an `acquire` and `release` operation.
 The `acquire` operation acts like a Check-And-Set operation, except it